Murder of Margery Wren: Day of attack

 Albert Williams, a 69-year-old man from Dover, visited her about 1pm to complain to her about his nephew, who was leaving to find lodgings elsewhere.
 Children from the local school bought sweets from the shop at lunchtime and coal was delivered by Reuben Beer about half an hour afterwards.
 A woman with a red hat visited the shop shortly before the murder.

 Wren was attacked around 5:30pm.
-Shortly after 6pm, Ellen Marvell arrived to buy blancmange powder for her mother and, found the shop shut, began knocking on the door.
+Shortly after 6pm, Ellen Marvell arrived to buy blancmange powder for her mother and, having found the shop closed, began knocking on the door.
 Margery came to the door, unkempt and bleeding badly from a head wound.
 Ellen asked her for some blancmange powder and Margery let her select it.
 Ellen told her father what happened when she got home and he went to the shop.
 When he arrived, he found Margery had passed out, and sent his daughters for a doctor and police.

 On regaining consciousness, Margery told Mr Marvell that she had fallen and hit her head, but Richard Archibald, her doctor, saw she bore signs of multiple blows of a blunt instrument.
 She told him that she had been assaulted by a man with the fire tongs, which bore bloodstains.
 The doctor was puzzled that she did not want the name of her assailant to be known.